I’m not sure of the exact “full” name, but I think it’s the Sunny Health & Fitness SF-RW5713 Obsidian Surge Water Rower.

 Monitor/Control Panel

-As you can see the monitor tracks more than enough data to get a great workout!
-Plus, it’s very well organized in easy to read sections.
+So, the monitor tracks the essential workout metrics which is more than enough data to get a great workout!
+Plus, it’s very well organized in easy-to-read sections.

 Monitor Features

-The Sunny Health & Fitness SF-RW5713 monitor has a lot of great features besides tracking a ton of data points!
+The Sunny Health & Fitness SF-RW5713 monitor has a few features on top of the data tracking.

 The monitor also has a few options to select from when starting.
 You can just begin rowing and have the metrics start counting.
 You can also pre-select a value such as Time or Distance and have the monitor count down.

-There is also a “Race” feature where you can select the pace of an “on-screen” digital boat and race it to the finish!
+While you can’t race with others online, there is a “Race” feature where you can select the pace of an “on-screen” digital boat and race it to the finish!

 Monitor Downsides